-**Note: we now have GDPR & Cyber Security related help, services and training available for all sizes of business from sole trader, micro business, SME, education, public sector, retail, leisure, up to multi national organisations.
-Please ask for details**
+Looking for help with your GDPR readiness preparations?
+We have training, support and solutions options for GDPR & Cyber Security available for all sizes of business from sole trader, micro business, SME, education, public sector, retail, leisure, up to multi national organisations.
+No matter what your size or budget we have options available for all.
+Please ask for details

-We realised how much work is involved from evaluating and implementing changes in how we work in our own business, and we are making changes every single day.
+When we set out on our own GDPR journey we realised how much work was involved from evaluating and implementing changes in how we work in our own business.
 These things take time and planning and cannot be done overnight.
 That said please don’t think that it is all doom and gloom, these changes are coming to help protect everyones data, including yours.
 Rather than worrying about GDPR we should be embracing it.
 Change the way you work, think before you do.
 Soon enough the changes you make will become second nature.

 Admitting you need to get a plan together and have areas that need attention is the first step.
 Actually implementing the plan is the next.
-With less than a year to go time is ticking, but you do have time to make the right changes.
+Time is ticking, but you do have time to make the changes, the important bit os actually having a plan and starting to think privacy.
 You are not alone, help is available if you need it.

 Even before the 2 year countdown started ticking, The Drum Magazine put out a video that warned digital design and marketing businesses, that there did not seem to be much awareness of the changes.
 That it should he high on the entire businesses agenda to make good use of the 2 year lead in as it was no easy task ahead.
 Even if marketing is not directly your game, if you are in manufacturing, recruitment, health, transport..
 ANY type of business, there are plenty of case studies to demonstrate action already being taken.
 (Video used with kind permission from The Drum).